 Wise investors aim to preserve buying power at the least level of risk.
 For this, a conservative investor must consider four factors when studying a company.
 These are:

 - Its low production cost.
-This includes a robust sales process, great financial knowledge, and remarkable technology.
+This includes a robust sales process, excellent financial knowledge, and remarkable technology.

 - Its investment in its people and their recognition.

 - Some natural attributes which keep the company at the top.
-For example, vast economies of scale or technical expertise.
+For example, massive economies of scale or technical expertise.